 1. Admit That You Have a Problem

 Until you admit that your anger is causing a problem in your life, there is no point in carrying on with any of the other steps.
-You need to fully accept your problem and begin to deal with it.

 2. Identify What Makes You Angry